kellykochanski/rescal-snow/README.md

 ### Visualizing the simulation output <a name="visualizing"></a>

 The snowfall example, above, produces png files among its outputs.
-Unfortunately, the default rescal-snow rendering does not capture the behavior of these dunes as well as it captured the cone; the falling snow obscures the surface.
+Unfortunately, the default rescal-snow rendering does not capture the behavior of these dunes as well as it captured the cone; the falling snow obscures the surface (left-most picture in image below; airborne grains are red).

 To see the output clearly, we will recolor the dunes' topography, output as arrays of elevations in the 'ALTIxxx.log' files, to create new images.